 Just the same, we understand that there will be conflicting feelings about the upcoming experience.
-You and your student are excited about the opportunities that lie ahead but at the same time, there is some trepidation about being several thousand miles apart.
+You and your student are excited about the opportunities that lie ahead, but at the same time, there is some trepidation about being several thousand miles apart.

 Fortunately, there are some things you can do before, during, and after the study abroad period to support and maximize the learning experience of your student.
 Your support is very important and how you handle the time away will go a long way toward encouraging your student to thrive and learn from the overseas experience.

-Encourage your student to be in charge of pre-departure preparations
+Encourage your student to be in charge of pre-departure preparations.

-Stay in touch, but maintain a level of distance
+Stay in touch, but maintain a level of distance.

 One way to reduce the feeling of homesickness next semester is for you and your student to stay in touch regularly.
 There is a close correlation between morale abroad and messages from home.
-Stay informed about current events in the country and region where the student is studying.
+Stay informed about current events in the country and region where your student is studying.
 Many friends and family find reading about the overseas location to be both interesting and a good way to feel more in touch with the experiences of their student.